c-maine/newspaper_bias_project/README.md

      setup_all.sh (see step 5) in the morning (between 07:00 and 11:00), because otherwise we will run out of tokens for the requests of that day and lose data
      b) You create your own 4 keys for newsAPI and insert them in true_init.py and fill.py

-5) Execute setup_all.sh
+5) Execute init_everything.sh
     this file performs the following steps:

    a) Install docker

-   b) Create Docker image: tables_init
+   b) Create Docker image: big_fill

-   c) Create Docker image: tables_fill
+   c) Create Docker image: daily_fill

-   d) Runs tables_init (creates necessary tables and performs initial fill)
+   d) Runs tables_init (creates necessary tables and performs big_fill fill)

-   e) Sets up a cron job to run tables_fill once per day per newspaper
+   e) Sets up a cron job to run daily_fill once per day